 - Hostels in Asia are very good at providing outlets.
 Hostels in South America (where I am now), not so much.

 - Lockers that could hold my backpack were amazing.
 Unfortunately, they were also rare.
 It was a luxury to throw my bags and packing cubes into a locker and not feel guilty about taking up floor space.
 At the very least, lockers should be large enough to hold a laptop, camera, and wallet.

 - A common area

 - Ideally, a common area would have comfortable seating, a TV (Netflix is a plus), and games.
-I loved it when common areas contained books of recommendations from other travelers, which were entertaining and useful to read.
+I loved it when common areas contained books of recommendations from previous guests, which were entertaining and useful to read.

 - A bar

 - The bar doesn’t have to be large; a shelf is perfectly fine.
 As long as drinks are present, backpackers will flock there.
 The bar just needs to be a space that will encourage travelers to put their phones down and mingle.
 Bonus if there are happy hour specials or even free drinks.

 - I know everyone has GPS on their phones now, but it’s incredible when staff members whip out a map and review places of interest and restaurants.
 It’s one of the best welcomes you can get at a hostel.

 - The ultimate wish list item.
 It was rare to find in-house washing machines, but I was overjoyed whenever they were available.

 I wasn’t hooked on social media when I was working in New York.
 I’d scroll through my Facebook news feed for a few minutes each day, but I otherwise kept a pretty low profile.
 I never joined Snapchat (or whatever newfangled contraption kids are using these days) and didn’t have an Instagram account until a few months before I started traveling.
 When I went on vacation, I took full advantage of being off the grid and didn’t care about checking social media.